israelcena/vim-course/instructions.md

 	- u: undo last operation (like ctrl + z)
 	- ctrl + R : re-do last undo
 	  ps: you can combine with numbers, example: 3u, 3crtl+r
+#### keybinds
+##### Delete
+	- dw: delete word
+	- diw: delete in a word (same for de yank ex: yiw)
+	- delete/cut whole line: dd (in normal mode)
+	- delete/cut 6 lines: 6dd
+  - delete/cut 1 word: dw
+	- delete whole line and enter in the insert mode: cc
+	- d0: delete everything until the benginning
+	- d$: delete everything until the end of the line

+#### Cursor movement
+	- 00/I: go to start of the line
+	- 0$: go to end of the line

+#### Copy
+	- c: copy(and delete) and enter to insert mode (you can combine with "w" and "i", ex: "ciw")
+	- y: only copy

 #### nav into document
 - jk: up/down